ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : RECEIVE.SCTP.
 The "partial flag" of RECEIVE.SCTP invokes a `ReceivedPartial` event.

 Close:
-If this is the only Connection object that is assigned to the SCTP association, CLOSE.SCTP is called.
+If this is the only Connection object that is assigned to the SCTP association, CLOSE.SCTP is called, and the `Closed` event is immediately delivered to the application (because SCTP does not support half-closed connections).
 Else, the Connection object is one out of several Connection objects that are assigned to the same SCTP assocation, and RESET_STREAM.SCTP must be called, which informs the peer that the stream will no longer be used for mapping and can be used by future `Initiate`, `InitiateWithSend` or `Listen` calls.
 At the peer, the event RESET_STREAM-EVENT.SCTP will fire, which the peer must answer by issuing RESET_STREAM.SCTP too.
 The resulting local RESET_STREAM-EVENT.SCTP informs the transport system that the stream number can now be re-used by the next `Initiate`, `InitiateWithSend` or `Listen` calls.

 Abort:
 If this is the only Connection object that is assigned to the SCTP association, ABORT.SCTP is called.
 Else, the Connection object is one out of several Connection objects that are assigned to the same SCTP assocation, and shutdown proceeds as described under `Close`.